eepyamre/drawamare/overview.md

    - Handles user interface and canvas rendering using Pixi.js.
    - Implements drawing functionalities, user interaction, and real-time synchronization via WebSocket (Socket.IO).
-   - Manages local canvas state, **global history for undo/redo that clears on layer change**, and **multiple layers per user (UI structure and basic management implemented)**.
+   - Manages local canvas state, **global history for undo/redo that clears on layer change**, and **multiple layers per user (UI structure and basic management implemented, including deletion)**.

 2. **Backend** (Node.js + TypeScript):

    - Manages WebSocket connections using Socket.IO and coordinates real-time drawing updates.
    - Tracks user connections and broadcasts drawing actions and canvas redraw events to all connected clients.
    - Implements sending initial canvas state to new users, now sending layer data on connection.
-Backend now supports layer IDs in events and manages a list of layers, including layer creation events.
+Backend now supports layer IDs in events and manages a list of layers, including layer creation and deletion events.

 3. **Database** (Optional for persistence):
    - Not currently implemented.
 Could be used to store session data (e.g., user layers, history, layer configurations) for persistence across sessions.